kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 a live production system, I highly recommend adding `recon` as your dependencies and use `recon_trace` instead.

-`recon` bring it's a lot more tooling than just tracing.
+`recon` bring in a lot more tooling than just tracing.
 It also allows you to diagnose your system safely.
 If you are interested into topic like this, might also consider get yourself a free copy of [`Erlang in Anger`][5] where the author of `recon` wrote about diagnosing BEAM application with `recon` and many